 Are you looking into eXp Realty but unsure if you should make a move because you think it might be a pyramid scheme or multi-level marketing?
-Did a fellow real estate agent just join the company, and now you see all sorts of recruiting messages coming from him or her?
+Did a fellow real estate agent join the company, and now you see all sorts of recruiting messages from him or her?

 What is a Pyramid Scheme?